umami-hep/salt/docs/setup.md

+# Setup

-To use the framework, you can either use the prebuilt docker containers, or create your own venv or conda environment.
+To use the framework, you can either use the prebuilt docker containers, or create your own conda or venv environment.
-Requirements for training the GNN are a machine lots of CPUs, GPUs, and RAM.
+You should set up the package from a powerful machine with access to a GPU.

 Start by cloning the repo.
-If you plan to contribute to the repo, you should work from a [fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html).
+If you plan to contribute to the repo, you should work from a [fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html), rather than cloning the below link.
 ```bash
 git clone https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/salt.git
 cd salt